11 people freed from jail after Florida deputy allegedly falsified narcotics arrests

 The sheriff's office began to investigate O' Leary's arrests after it got a tip from a state attorney who noticed two cases in which substances tested at the state laboratory showed no signs of being narcotics.

-As of Wednesday afternoon, there were no charges against O'Leary, but Snyder said a charge of official misconduct is possible, according to tcpalm.com.
+As of Wednesday afternoon, there were no charges against O'Leary, but Snyder said a charge of official misconduct is possible.

 Authorities said they are in the process of reviewing all of O’Leary’s cases.
 It is not clear whether O'Leary is represented by an attorney at this time.